jb753/turbigen/doc/tutorial.rst

 consistency, as described under :ref:`design-process`.
 The :class:`~turbigen.meanline.MeanLine` has many attributes that contain useful derived properties for this purpose --- see the :doc:`derived properties </meanline>` tables.
-The properties `ml.inlet` and `ml.exit` index into the machine inlet and exit (across all rows).
+The properties `ml.inlet` and `ml.outlet` index into the machine inlet and outlet (across all rows).

 .. literalinclude:: ../tutorial/step4/turbigen_plugins/fan.py
    :language: python